codyd51/gala/README.md

 * Installing the obsolete Rust nightly version that **gala** depends on.
 * Building **gala's** forks of iOS interaction projects such as `idevicerestore`.
 * Downloading and unzipping an iOS 4 IPSW from Apple.
+* Extracting and setting up the iOS 4 SDK from an old Xcode distribution.

 ```bash
 $ invoke setup-toolchain